hibbitts-design/hibbitts-design-org-learn/pages/20.priority-support/docs.md

 * Git Sync setup and customization
 * Desktop editing of your Grav site

-_Please allow 1-2 business days for a response, but under two-hour response times are typical [Monday-Friday 10am-4pm PST](https://www.timeanddate.com/worldclock/canada/vancouver).
+_Please allow 1-2 business days for a response.
 Screen sharing sessions and theme customizations are not included in this service, but can be arranged separately._

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">